-Last updated on : 21 Feb, 2025
+Last updated on : 06 May, 2026

-Read time : 15 mins
+Read time : 12 mins

-Vitamin A deficiency is a serious health concern that arises when the body does not receive adequate amounts of vitamin A, an essential nutrient required for proper vision, metabolism, cell development, and immune system function.
+Vitamin A deficiency is a serious health concern that arises when the body does not receive adequate amounts of vitamin A, an essential nutrient required for proper vision, metabolism, cell development, and immune system function (WHO, 2023).
 The human body is unable to synthesise vitamin A on its own, making it necessary to obtain this vital nutrient through a balanced diet or supplementation.
 Vitamin A deficiency can stem from a diet lacking in vitamin A-rich foods or from underlying health conditions that hinder the absorption or storage of this nutrient in the liver.

 Vitamin A deficiency, also called hypovitaminosis A, happens when there is not enough vitamin A in your body.
 Vitamin A is a fat-soluble vitamin that plays a crucial role in many bodily functions, including eye health, immune function, and cell growth.
 If not diagnosed and treated, a vitamin A deficiency can cause serious health issues.

-Category | Details |
+| Category | Details |

-Also Referred as | Hypovitaminosis A, retinol deficiency |
+| Also Referred as | Hypovitaminosis A, retinol deficiency |

-Commonly Occurs In | Developing countries, especially in Africa and South-East Asia |
+| Commonly Occurs In | Developing countries, especially in Africa and Southeast Asia |

-Affected Organ | Eyes, skin, lungs, intestine, urinary tract, immune system |
+| Affected Organ | Eyes, skin, lungs, intestine, urinary tract, and immune system |

-Type | Nutritional deficiency |
+| Type | Nutritional deficiency |

-Common Signs | Night blindness, xerophthalmia, Bitot's spots, corneal ulcers, keratomalacia |
+| Common Signs | Night blindness, xerophthalmia, Bitot's spots, corneal ulcers, keratomalacia |

-Consulting Specialist | Ophthalmologist, paediatrician, gastroenterologist, general practitioner |
+| Consulting Specialist | Ophthalmologist, paediatrician, gastroenterologist, general practitioner |

-Managed By | Vitamin A supplementation, zinc supplementation |
+| Managed By | Vitamin A supplementation, dietary correction, management of underlying malabsorption or liver disease; zinc supplementation where deficiency coexists |

 The symptoms of vitamin A deficiency can manifest in various ways, depending on the severity and duration of the deficiency.
 Some people may experience only mild symptoms, while others may develop severe and potentially life-threatening complications.
 The following are a few common visible vitamin A deficiency symptoms: